BIMSBbioinfo/bimsbbioinfo.github.io/mastersprojects.markdown

 ### Research Software sustainability
-Reproducibility of scientific workflows is a general problem across all fields of science including computation and data analysis heavy fields.
+Reproducibility of scientific workflows is a general problem across all fields of science including computation and data analysis heavy fields (see [1](http://science.sciencemag.org/content/334/6060/1226) for reference).
 For data analysis or computational work it is desirable to install the exact same version as published research software in order to enable reproduction of published data and controlled manipulation or augmentation of the software system.
 At MDC, we use GNU Guix for more than three years to build scientific software at different versions and variants, and to manage software environments in a reproducible fashion.
 We have also team members who